Date: 3 April 2015.

 two tabs of backing paper.
 The one has red, and the other is

 black.
 Well the black side is clearly marked Wall Side.

-bulkhead, push and then attach the hook to the red side after
+bulkhead, then attach the hook to the red side after

 removing backing paper.
-A minute later it's ready for use.
+A minute later it is ready for use.

 Side Note regarding Command products: The

 upper right corner of each item tells you a weight it can